adplabs/unicorn/README.md

 Graphs are mathematical structures used to model pairwise relations between objects.
-A graph is made up of vertices (nodes) which are connected by edges (arcs or lines).
+A graph is made up of vertices (nodes) which are connected by edges (lines).
 A graph may be undirected, meaning that there is no distinction between the two vertices associated with each edge, or its edges may be directed from one vertex to another.
 Directed graphs are also called digraphs